jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

     <source src="./assets/Dzhanibekov.mp4" type="video/mp4">
     Your browser does not support the video tag.
 </video>
+If the video does not play, click on it to play.

 ## Background
 Often due to symmetries or constraints it is often easier to describe a physical system's energy function in terms of generalized coordinates in comparison to a Newtonian force framework.
 For example a rollercoaster car, contrained to the rails.
 The Lagrangian $\mathcal{L}$ in terms of generalized coordinate $\mathbf{q}(t)\in\mathbb{R}^n$ is defined as: